You are in the heart of a region where there is a variety of hikes, and you will surely find one at your level.

 You can discover the site of Adoue: its chapel and its washhouse then the source of the groin.
 On the way back you will pass the Devil’s Chasm.

-This 10 km walk, nicknamed the pearls of the Valromey, is family friendly.
-A map can be lent to you at the reception desk free of charge to help you find your way around more easily.
+This 10 km walk, nicknamed the “pearls of Valromey”, is family-friendly, and a map can be borrowed free of charge from reception to help you find your way around more easily.

 10Km of effortless walking.